Brown-University-Library/bell/README.md

 - low-importance interesting idea -- create a script to check file-access dates to determine old-unused code.
 - switch paths in data/ to explicit relative paths, instead of settings
 - consider validating mods before sending it to api (tho api does validate it )
-- investigate indexing of metadata-only objects; specifically, object_type is 'undetermined' instead of 'CommonMetadata'
 - look into updating BDR metadata if Bell metadata has changed
 - Normalization
     - check all images have MASTER & JP2 datastreams (not TIFF, ...)
     - check MASTER & JP2 headers: should have a filename, content type for JP2s, ...
 (HEAD request works for this)
 - review one_off scripts and get rid of least-necessary scripts
 - get rid of any utils/ files that we haven't used
+- low-priority: consider special-casing the object-type determination of bell-objects

 ---